National Cancer Institute-Designated

 The Benefits of NCI-Designation for Cancer Centers

 The NCI-Designated Cancer Centers are recognized for their scientific leadership, resources, and the depth and breadth of their research in basic, clinical, and/or population science.
 Comprehensive Cancer Centers demonstrate an added depth and breadth of research, as well as substantial transdisciplinary research that bridges these scientific areas.
-There are currently 71 NCI-Designated Cancer Centers, located in 36 states and the District of Columbia.

 While the national network of Cancer Centers forms the backbone of NCI’s programs for studying and controlling cancer, NCI also conducts a wide range of other activities, including: